apache/fluo/docs/applications.md

    name is used to start/stop the application and scan the Fluo table.

 4. Run `fluo list` which connects to Fluo and lists applications to verify initialization.

+5. Run `fluo config myapp` to see what configuration is stored in ZooKeeper.

 ## Start your Fluo application